aadilmallick/my-notes-docusaurus/docs/ai-engineering/13-vibe-coding-slop-mastery.md

 1. **Provide only up-to-date documentation**: use context7 or firecrawl to always get the latest up-to-date documentation.
 2. **Use TDD**: tell the AI to write extensive unit tests and especially Playwright e2e tests.

+### SDLC with AI

+The Software Development Life Cycle (SDLC) is a structured process that guides software development through four core phases:

+- **Planning:** This is the foundation where you define the scope of your project, usually starting with a minimum viable product (MVP) that includes a core feature and a couple of side features.
+You create a detailed Product Requirements Document (PRD) that outlines user flows, navigation, and mockups.
+This step ensures clear goals and reduces costly changes later.

+- **Implementation:** Here, you build the software.
+The course emphasizes starting with the front-end design as a blueprint—like planning the layout of a house—before developing the back-end logic.
+Building back-end features in small, isolated, testable blocks helps maintain flexibility and ease of debugging.

+- **Testing:** After implementation, thorough testing, debugging, and code reviews are conducted to ensure the app works correctly, is secure, and meets quality standards.

+- **Deployment:** Finally, the app is deployed online for users.
+But this isn't the end; SDLC is iterative.
+After deployment, you return to planning for new features or improvements, following Agile principles.

 ### TDD with AI

 1. **Set up your test environment:** Use AI tools integrated in your IDE to help set up a testing framework (like Vitest or Jest).
 The AI can generate config files and install dependencies, but you may need to troubleshoot and guide it through errors.